Edmonia Lewis: Education

 News of the controversial incident spread rapidly throughout Ohio and was universally known in the town of Oberlin, where the general population was not as progressive as that of the college.
-While Lewis was walking home alone one night she was dragged into an open field by unknown assailants, badly beaten, and left for dead.
-After the attack, local authorities arrested Lewis, charging her with poisoning her friends.
+One night while Lewis was walking home alone, she was dragged into an open field by unknown assailants, badly beaten, and left for dead.
+A few days after the attack, local authorities arrested Lewis, charging her with the poisoning.
+However, she had been so badly injured in the attack, she could not even walk, and the trial was postponed.
+Her attackers were never identified.

 John Mercer Langston, an Oberlin College alumnus and the first African-American lawyer in Ohio, represented Lewis during her trial.
-Although most witnesses spoke against her and she did not testify, Chapman moved successfully to have the charges dismissed: the contents of the victims' stomachs had not been analyzed and there was, therefore, no evidence of poisoning, no corpus delicti.
+Although most witnesses spoke against her and she did not testify, Chapman moved successfully to have the charges dismissed: the contents of the victims' stomachs had not been analyzed and there was therefore no evidence of poisoning, no corpus delicti.

-The remainder of Lewis' time at Oberlin was marked by isolation and prejudice.
-About a year after the poisoning trial, Lewis was accused of stealing artists' materials from the college.
-She was acquitted due to lack of evidence.
-Only a few months later she was charged with aiding and abetting a burglary.
-At this point she had left.
+The remainder of Lewis's time at Oberlin was marked by isolation and prejudice.
+About a year after the trial, Lewis was accused of stealing artists' materials from the college.
+The case was, once again, dismissed due to lack of evidence.
+A few months later, she was charged with aiding and abetting a burglary.
+At this point, she had left.
 Another report says that she was forbidden from registering for her last term, leaving her unable to graduate.

 Oberlin College awarded her a degree posthumously in 2022.